Valhelsing19/insecurityteam/Chapter_3_TechnicalBackground.md

 ○	Track the progress of their requests through real-time updates and email notifications.

 ○	Authenticate using traditional email/password or Google Sign-In for convenient access.

-○	Provide feedback on completed maintenance activities to ensure quality and transparency.

 ●	Administrative Staff (Local Government Officials)